 The Kent County Water Authority currently supplies and distributes water services on a retail basis to residential, commercial, industrial and other consumers within reach of its existing infrastructure within Kent County and a portion of Cranston, Scituate and a small area of North Kingstown.
 The Authority is legislatively empowered to provide public water service within Kent County.
 Kent County boundaries encompass approximately 172 square miles of land mass.
 It lies approximately five miles south of Providence and includes the towns of Coventry, East Greenwich, West Greenwich, West Warwick and the City of Warwick.
 The water users in Kent County not serviced by the Authority are served by privately owned wells or the Warwick Water Department for the City of Warwick.

-The Authority is governed by a five member Board which equitably represent the interest of the existing community customer base in establishes operating policy.
-By law one member is appointed by each of the town councils in East Greenwich, West Warwick and Coventry; one member by the Warwick City Council; and an additional member elected by the Board from the city or town with the greatest number of water users.
-Each member serves for a term of 10 years.
+The Authority is governed by a seven member Board which equitably represent the interest of the existing community customer base in establishes operating policy.
+By law, two members are appointed by each of the town/city councils in Warwick, West Warwick and Coventry; one member by the East Greenwich Town Council.
+Each member serves for a term of 7 years.
 Vacancies occurring during a term are filled for the unexpired term.
 The chairperson of the Board is elected by a majority vote of the Board members.

 The present members of the Board and sources of appointment are set forth below: